 No arrangements can be made for visitors’ personal laundry for residencies of less than five days.
 If you are staying longer than five days please speak to a member of the domestic team.

 On the day of your departure please vacate your room by 9.00 a.m. at the latest.
-Please bring your luggage to the Sitting Room where it will be stored until your departure.
+Please bring your luggage to either the Sitting Room or the Vicars’ Hall.

 Windsor & Eton Central